chinnichaitanya/python-discord-logger/README.md

 options = {
     # Application name would replace the webhook name set during creating of the webhook
     # It would appear as the name of the bot
+    # If unset, the default value would be "Application"
     "application_name": "My Server",

     # Service name would be the name of the service sending the message to your Discord channel
     # This would usually be the name of the application sending the notification
+    # If unset, the default value would be "Status Bot"
     "service_name": "Backend API",

     # Service icon URL is the icon image for your application